black-forest-labs/flux/README.md

 ### Models

 We are offering an extensive suite of models.
-For more information about the invidual models, please refer to the link under **Usage**.
+For more information about the individual models, please refer to the link under **Usage**.

 | Name                        | Usage                                                      | HuggingFace repo                                               | License                                                               |
 | --------------------------- | ---------------------------------------------------------- | -------------------------------------------------------------- | --------------------------------------------------------------------- |